olicoding/image-gallery/README.md

 - **Migration to App Router**: Transitioning from the Next.js Pages Router to the App Router was a significant shift, involving a deep dive into new documentation, concepts, and a complete restructuring of the application.
 Ultimatelly boosting performance significantly mostly due to server components capabilities.

-- **Drag-and-Drop Features**: I've just introduced an intuitive drag-and-drop interface, allowing users to easily organize images.
-It's enabled on desktop devices and disabled on mobile, for now.
+- **Drag-and-Drop Features**: An intuitive drag-and-drop interface is available on both desktop and mobile devices, enhancing user experience across different platforms.

-- **Dynamic Carousel View**: Click on any image to enter a carousel mode, offering a closer look at your favorite photos with smooth navigation.
+- **Dynamic Carousel View**: Click on any image to enter a carousel mode, offering a closer look at your favorite photos with smooth swiping navigation.

 ## Try It Live